 The Company re-evaluates the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.
-The Company determined that under ASC 606, the contract was modified in the second quarter of 2019 when the Otsuka Funding Option became effective and the Company became eligible to receive the Additional Funding (defined below) amount.
+The Company determined that under ASC 606, the contract was modified in the second quarter of 2019, when the Company elected to require Otsuka to increase the aggregate percentage of current global development costs it funds under the Otsuka U.S. Agreement and the Otsuka International Agreement, as defined below, from 52.5% to 80%, or the Otsuka Funding Option, and the Company became eligible to receive the Additional Funding (defined below) amount.
 In connection with the modification, the Company adjusted the transaction price to include the Additional Funding amount as additional variable consideration.
 The Company constrains the variable consideration to an amount for which a significant revenue reversal is not probable.
-In the event that there is consideration received by Otsuka in the form of activities performed by Otsuka under the global development plan, such consideration is reflected as a reduction to the transaction price as contra revenue rather than as an expense because the associated services are not distinct from the License Performance Obligation.
-The Company estimates the additional funding as a result of exercising the Otsuka Funding Option, or the Additional Funding, to total approximately \$139.8 million or more, depending on the actual costs incurred toward the current global development plan.
+The Company estimates the additional funding as a result of exercising the Otsuka Funding Option, or the Additional Funding, will total approximately \$149.6 million or more, depending on the actual costs incurred toward the current global development plan.
 The Additional Funding is fully creditable against future payments due to the Company under the arrangement, provided that future payments due to the Company may not be reduced by more than 50% in any calendar year and any remaining creditable amount above 50% in any calendar year will be applied to subsequent future payments until fully credited.
-As of September 30, 2021, the Additional Funding was \$106.7 million.
+As of March 31, 2022, the Additional Funding was \$117.4 million.